Modules

 inline-limit

 The field inline-limit defines the limit on recursion performed during compilation.
-It should look like the below:
+It should look like the following:

 {